MeanSparse: Post-Training Robustness Enhancement Through Mean-Centered Feature Sparsification: Experiments

 \section{Experiments}

-The proposed pipeline in Figure \ref{fig:pipeline} represents the way one can integrate MeanSparse into different trained models.
-In this section, we present several experiments to demonstrate the effectiveness of the MeanSparse across different architectures and datasets and in improving the state-of-the-art robustness.
+The proposed pipeline in Figure \ref{fig:pipeline} represents the way one can integrate \sys into different trained models.
+In this section, we present several experiments to demonstrate the effectiveness of the \sys across different architectures and datasets and in improving the SOTA robustness.
 The experiments were conducted using an NVIDIA A100 GPU.